Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

 ## Create a Personal Access Token (PAT)

 You also need a Personal Access Token (PAT) for your forked repo in GitHub.
-This PAT is used to create a private self-hosted GitHub runner against this repo, which is in turn used to deploy code to your cluster.
+This PAT is used to create a private self-hosted GitHub runner within your repo, which is in turn used to deploy code to your cluster.
+This is required as your cluster is private and so only a _self-hosted_ GitHub Runner will be able to connect to your cluster in order to deploy code to it.

 Follow these instructions to create a "Classic" PAT: [https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token] The scopes need to include the top-level "repo" and "workflow" scopes, and also "read:org" which is under "admin:org".
 Make a temporary note of the value: it is used in the next section.